Sendō means "the way of the hermit" in Japanese.

 But after inhaling all of the content I ever wanted for years, what was it?

-A short view back to the past: as a kid I felt happiest in front of a screen or a book.
+As a kid I felt happiest in front of a screen or a book.
 I was afraid of the outside world: lil nerd, big glasses, physical consistency of a green bean.
 Attended several Harry Potter book premieres at Barnes & Nobles.

 You get the idea.